YElnadi/AirBNB_Project/README.md

     }
   ]
 }
 Get all Bookings for a Spot based on the Spot's id Return all the bookings for a spot specified by id.

 Require Authentication: true

 Request

-Method: GET
+Method: ?
-URL: /spots/:spotid/bookings
+URL: ?
 Body: none
 Successful Response: If you ARE NOT the owner of the spot.

 Status Code: 200

+Headers:

-Headers:Content-Type: application/json
+Content-Type: application/json
 Body:

 {
   "Bookings": [
     {